joonheeu/file-content-extractor/README.md

 - `-d <YYYY-MM-DD>`, `--modified-after=<YYYY-MM-DD>`: Include only files modified after a specific date.
 - `-s <bytes>`, `--split-size=<bytes>`: Split output files into chunks of the specified size.
 - `-p <directory>`, `--path=<directory>`: Specify the directory to start extraction from.
+- `--tree`: Print the directory tree of the current path and add it to the output file.
+- `--include-ignored`: Include files and directories listed in the `ignore.conf` when printing the directory tree.
 - `-h`, `--help`: Show this help message and exit.
 - `-v`, `--version`: Show version information and exit.